 The dose is the weight of dry coffee beans you dispense into your portafilter.
 Check the weight of the portafilter basket and dose within 1 to 2 grams of the weight.
 We recommend using 17-20 grams.

-This is one of the most important variable as it evens the out the grounds and compresses them.
+This is one of the most important variables as it evens the out the grounds and compresses them.
 You shouldn’t tamp too hard as this will create too much resistance for the water to pour through.
 Neither you should tamp too light as the water will pass through too fast, resulting in a weak shot.

 When you turn your machine on, wait for it to heat up before you start playing around with it.
 The temperature is usually around 90 degrees.
 The water needs to be hot enough to absorb the flavours of the coffee.